What is Webflow?

 Webflow is a no-code website builder and visual design platform that allows users to create, design, and launch fully responsive, custom websites without writing code.

-Webflow offers a user-friendly drag-and-drop interface, powerful CMS for dynamic content, integrated hosting, and advanced features for animations, SEO, and e-commerce—empowering designers and businesses to build professional websites easily and efficiently.
+Webflow offers a user-friendly drag-and-drop interface, a powerful CMS for dynamic content, integrated hosting, and advanced features for animations, SEO, and e-commerce—empowering designers and businesses to build professional websites easily and efficiently.

 What is Shopify?